knr-auv/Odroid-SAUVC/README.md

 # Odroid
+10.11.2019 - Wawrzyniec Mokrogulski
+- added a gripper class in the gripper.py file which contains methods allowing to control the gripper

 06.11.2019 - Michał Winciorek
 - add new class in autonomy.py file -> a prototype of class which implements all abstract autonoumy and steering methods using objects from MainTests.py